-Last week, a hopeful adoptive mother who registered with our adoption profile service asked if I could look over her letter.
+Last week, a hopeful adoptive mother who registered with our adoption profile service asked if we could look over her letter.
 Although she couldn’t put her finger on it, she was convinced there was a problem.

 And because of that, she was also convinced she would never get chosen by an expectant parent with an adoption plan and fulfil her dream of becoming a mother.